 - Improving mental health care for both children and adults with serious mental illness or early warning signs of serious mental illness.

-- Expanding Assisted Outpatient Treatment (AOT), a program that allows for people with mental illness to be court ordered into treatment when they’re at a risk of relapse or of harming themselves or others without being committed to an inpatient unit.
+- Expanding Assisted Outpatient Treatment (AOT), a program that allows for people with mental illness to be court-ordered into treatment when they’re at risk of relapse or of harming themselves or others without being committed to an inpatient unit.
 These court orders also command medical professionals to provide this care in the home or community setting, as some providers exclude the seriously ill.
 AOT has been shown to reduce homelessness by 74%, suicide attempts by 55%, substance abuse by 48%, physical harm to others by 47%, property destruction by 43%, hospitalization by 77%, arrests by 83%, and incarceration by 87%.

 - Growing America’s mental health workforce.

 - Giving states grants worth $1 billion over the next two years for drug abuse and prevention programs.